How to File Your Delaware Franchise Tax On Time

 You will most likely see a very large “amount due,” possibly in the tens of thousands of dollars.
 Don’t panic!
 There are two methods to calculate the amount of tax you owe, and you can use whichever one is lower.
 Those methods are:

-- Authorized shares – This bases your tax obligation amount on the total number of shares authorized in your company charter, regardless of the number of actual shares outstanding.
+- Authorized shares: - This bases your tax obligation amount on the total number of shares authorized in your company charter, regardless of the number of actual shares outstanding.
 For startups, this method tends to result in much higher numbers than using the assumed par value method.
-(This is the default method, which is why the initial number is often alarmingly large.)
+(This is the default method used by the Delaware Division of Corporations to calculate your taxes, which is why the initial number is often alarmingly large.)

-- Assumed par value – This bases your tax obligation amount on a mix of issued shares and gross assets.
+- Assumed par value: - This bases your tax obligation amount on a mix of issued shares and gross assets.
 For startups and small companies, this method usually results in a much lower tax value.
 The minimum tax using this method is $400.
-This is almost certainly the method you’ll want to use.
+This is almost certainly the method you’re going to use.

 You can learn more about the calculation methods on Delaware’s franchise tax website.